 Bordeaux wine day trips from Paris combine a wine tour with tasting and the visit of Bordeaux city.
-In two hours, the famous Bordeaux Chateaux and the fabulous city of Bordeaux, a Unesco World Heritage Site, will be yours by high speed train.
-This makes up a great day to discover lovely France and exquisite French wines.
+In two hours, the famous Chateaux and the fabulous city of Bordeaux will be yours by high speed train.
+This makes up a great day trip to discover France and top French wines.
 Bordeaux wine tours are among of the best wine tours from Paris.
 Paris wine tours.

 Bordeaux, in the south-west of France, is one of the best known vineyards in the world.
 One of the world's most prolific wine regions, it also manages to produce the most famous and prestigious wines.
 The secrets of Bordeaux's wine success are diversity, quality and quantity.